SAP-samples/btp-terraform-samples/released/SAP-Inside-Tracks/SITBLR_DEC_2024/exercises/EXERCISE4/README.md

 ### Step 3: Apply the changes

-As we have a new provider and a new module in place, we need to re-initialize the setup to download the required provider and module.
+As we have a new provider in place, we need to re-initialize the setup to download the required provider and module.
 Run the following command:

 ```bash
 terraform init